 Convert Apex Legends sensitivity to Call of Duty: Warzone

-From Apex Legends to Call of Duty, your number rises about 3.33 times, because Warzone turns less per count than the Source scale Apex uses.
-A 2.0 in Apex Legends at 800 DPI lands at 6.667 in Call of Duty, at the same cm/360.
+Move from Apex Legends to Call of Duty and your number climbs about 3.33 times, because Warzone turns less per count than the Source scale Apex uses.
+Set both to 800 DPI and 2.0 becomes 6.667 in Call of Duty.
+Your wrist travels the same distance either way.

 From